 During Your Flight to Costa Rica

 First of all, sit back and enjoy your flight!
 The views are spectacular, and an amazing adventure awaits!
-If you’ve had to make a layover in your own country, the good news is you don’t need to pick up your luggage until you get to Costa Rica.
+If you’ve had to make a layover in your own country, the good news is you don’t need to pick up your luggage (unless you’re on more than one airline) until you get to Costa Rica.

 At some point during the flight, flight attendants will pass out small immigration forms to passengers that are not Costa Rican citizens.
 You’ll get one form per family, or one for yourself if traveling on your own.
 This form is no longer used.
-After coming to and from Costa Rica since 1984, this was a surprise Everything is now done with your passport, so if it’s been a while since you’ve been to Costa Rica, this is why you won’t see this piece of paper again.
+After coming to and from Costa Rica since 1984, this was a surprise when it happened!
+Everything is now done with your passport, so if it’s been a while since you’ve been to Costa Rica, you’ll never have to worry about that piece of paper again.

-Upon landing at SJO I remember the days when the entire plane would break out in applause as soon as the wheels hit Costa Rican soil, but that’s stopped for the most part.
-I really miss it.
+Upon landing at SJO, I always remember the days when the entire plane would break out in applause as soon as the wheels hit Costa Rican soil, but that’s stopped for the most part.
+I miss it!

 Getting Through Immigration/ Customs in Costa Rica

-After your plane lands, you’ll proceed to immigration/customs.
-Depending on the time of the day, or where you sat on the plane, you may or may not be terrified when you see the line leading to immigration.
-And yes, there are bathrooms before you get to the customs area.
-Those of us that know the trip well, know best to boogie on down to the lines quickly (there are bathrooms in the baggage claim too!).
+After your plane lands, you’ll proceed directly to immigration/customs.
+Depending on the time of the day, or where you sat on the plane, you may or may not be terrified when you see the line leading to immigration, but it goes fast!
+And yes, there are bathrooms before you get to the customs area as well as in the baggage claim.

-If the line is long, don’t worry, it moves pretty quickly once it gets started.
-While you’re waiting, you can take advantage of SJO’s wifi.
+While you’re waiting, you should be able to take advantage of SJO’s free wifi.
 If you need to buy a Costa Rican SIM card you can buy a Claro SIM at the baggage claim area, but for Kolbi SIMs, you’ll have to wait until you leave the airport since they, unfortunately, removed the Kolbi kiosk.

 Have your passport ready and the name and address of your hotel or lodging.
 As you near the booths, an attendant will instruct you which line to move into.
 When called, move on up to the officer.